 Sara Wood | Project Manager

-Professor Hall’s research interests include U.S. women’s history, southern history, working-class history, oral history, and cultural/intellectual history.
+Hall’s research interests include U.S. women’s history, southern history, working-class history, oral history, and cultural/intellectual history.
 She served as president of the Organization of American Historians in 2003-04 and of the Southern Historical Association in 2001-02.
 She was also the founding president of the Labor and Working Class History Association.
 She was awarded a National Humanities Medal in 1999 for her efforts to deepen the nation’s understanding of and engagement with the humanities, and in 1997, she received UNC’s Distinguished Teaching Award for graduate teaching.
 Her publications include Revolt Against Chivalry: Jessie Daniel Ames and the Women’s Campaign Against Lynching (1979, 1993) and Like a Family: The Making of a Southern Cotton Mill World (1987, 2000), which she co-authored with James Leloudis, Robert Korstad, Mary Murphy, Lu Ann Jones, and Chris Daly.
 Her most recent publication is “The Good Fight,” in Mothers and Strangers: Essays on Motherhood from the New South, edited by Samia Serageldin and Lee Smith (UNC Press, 2019).
-Her next book, Sisters and Rebels: A Struggle of the Soul of America, which is forthcoming from W. W. Norton in May 2019, grew out of some of the earliest interviews she did for the Southern Oral History Program.
+Her book, Sisters and Rebels: A Struggle of the Soul of America, published by W. W. Norton in May 2019, grew out of some of the earliest interviews she did for the Southern Oral History Program.